Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Since 2011, the number of online job vacancies for medical technicians has grown at about the same rate as the average for all vacancies.
-Overall, there has been a steady increase in the number of job vacancies during that period.
+Since 2013, the number of online job vacancies for medical technicians has grown at about the same rate as the average for all vacancies.

 Jobs advertised chart